scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 where :math:`T` is the temperature, :math:`Y_i` is the mass fraction of the *i*\ th species, and :math:`N_{\text{sp}}` is the number of species represented by the chemical kinetic model.
-This thermochemical state can be advanced in time when modeling both experimental types using a system of ordinary differential equations, derived from conservation of mass and energy:
+A system of ordinary differential equations advances this thermochemical state when modeling both experimental types, derived from conservation of mass and energy:

 .. math::
     :label: systemodes